 The League's defined benefit pension plan provides certain retirement, disability and death benefits to plan members and their beneficiaries.
 The League participates in the Municipal Employees' Retirement System (MERS) of Michigan.
 MERS is an agent multiple-employer, statewide public employee pension plan established by the Michigan Legislature under Public Act 135 of 1945 and administered by a nine member Retirement Board.
 MERS issues a publicly available financial report that includes financial statements and required supplementary information for the system.
-This report may be obtained by accessing the MERS website at www.mersofmich.com or by writing to the System at:
+This report may be obtained by accessing the MERS website at www.mersofmich.com.